 Influence of Openness on Rendering

-In the table below, all images were taken with a K-1 body and Pentax FA 50mm f/1.4 lens.
-Everything was mounted on a tripod, and the aperture settings and releases were made through the Image Sync application installed on a smartphone.
-Taken in RAW, with no further processing.
+All images were taken with a K-1 body and Pentax FA 50mm f/1.4 lens in the slider below.
+Everything was mounted on a tripod, and the aperture settings and releases were made through the Image Sync application installed on a smartphone, taken in RAW, with no further processing.

-The focus was made on the upper part of the waterfall, at the point where the stone exits.
+The focus was made on the upper part of the waterfall, where the stone exits.